- When to See the Doctor

 Arthritis in Knee: 4 Stages of OsteoarthritisPainful joint swelling is called arthritis.
 Osteoarthritis is due to wear and tear of the joints over many years.
 Arthritis maye develop in any joint, including the fingers, hips and knees.
 Usually, patients with arthritis feel pain in their joints even after moderate movements.
 There are four stages of osteoarthritis of the knee.

 Baker's CystA Baker's cyst, also called a popliteal cyst, is swelling caused by knee joint fluid protruding to the back of the knee (popliteal area of the knee).
 Not uncommon, Baker's cysts can be caused by virtually any type of joint swelling (arthritis).
-They are often resolved with removal of excess knee fluid in conjunction with cortisone injections.

 How Do You Relieve Pain In The Back Of Your Knee?Learn what medical treatments can help relieve pain in the back of your knee and help you manage pain in the back of your knee.